Now is the time to Solarize! Federal tax credits are 26% this year (2022). Next year (2023) they fall to 22% before the program terminates.

 Make the Switch

-Even if your home isn't optimal for hosting a solar array, you can still make the switch to 100% local renewable power — and receive a federal tax deduction, too.
+Even if your home isn't optimal for hosting a solar array, you can still make the switch to 100% local renewable power.

-The state's minimum renewable portfolio standard (RPS) for electric utilities is just 13% renewably-sourced electricity in 2018, an amount that is required to increase by 2% per year.
-But you can accelerate Massachusetts's conversion to affordable, renewable electricity through a program called Make the Switch.
+The state's minimum renewable portfolio standard (RPS) for electric utilities is just 20% renewably-sourced electricity in 2022, an amount that is required to increase by 2% per year.
+But you can accelerate Massachusetts's conversion to affordable, renewable electricity by joining Lincoln's 100% renewable sources option.

 Community Shared Solar